Billings airport adds new flights and amenities for travelers

 People are also reading…

 The food court is now up and running too.
-Logan’s Diner, Cinnabon and Stacked, A Montana Grill started serving passengers earlier this week.
+Logan’s Diner, Cinnabon and Stacked, A Montana Grill started serving passengers last week.

 The new restaurant options are a welcome change for hungry travelers.
 For years, the airport had only a small concession counter with a limited selection of snacks and beverages available for those waiting to board flights after passing through security screening.